top of page

 i.
 MHD modeling of magnetic fields in solar active region and solar corona

 ii.
-MHD modeling of the solar storm: eruptions, flares, CMEs, dynamics of solar flux tube.
+MHD modeling of the solar storm: eruptions, flares, CMEs, formation and dynamics of solar flux rope.

 i.
 Data-Based Modeling of Solar Magnetic Fields